Oxford Calculators: Science

+Mean Speed Theorem

 The Oxford Calculators distinguished kinematics from dynamics, emphasizing kinematics, and investigating instantaneous velocity.
 It is through their understanding of geometry and how different shapes could be used to represent a body in motion.
-The Calculators related these bodies in relative motion to geometrical shapes and also understood that right triangles area would be equivalent to a rectangles if the rectangles height was half of the triangles.
-This is what led to the formulating of what is known as the mean speed theorem.
+The Calculators related these bodies in relative motion to geometrical shapes and also understood that a right triangle's area would be equivalent to a rectangle's if the rectangle's height was half of the triangle's.
+This, and developing Al-Battani's work on trigonometry is what led to the formulating of the mean speed theorem (though it was later credited to Galileo) which is also known as "The Law of Falling Bodies".
 A basic definition of the mean speed theorem is; a body moving with constant speed will travel the same distance as an accelerated body in the same period of time as long as the body with constant speed travels at half of the sum of initial and final velocities for the accelerated body.
+Its earliest known mention is found in Heytesbury's Rules for Solving Sophisms: a body uniformly accelerated or decelerated for a given time covers the same distance as it would if it were to travel for the same time uniformly with the speed of the middle instant of its motion, which is defined as its mean speed.
 Relative motion, also referred to as local motion, can be defined as motion relative to another object where the values for acceleration, velocity, and position are dependent upon a predetermined reference point.

 The mathematical physicist and historian of science Clifford Truesdell, wrote:

+Boethian Theory

-In Tractatus de proportionibus (1328), Bradwardine extended the theory of proportions of Eudoxus to anticipate the concept of exponential growth, later developed by the Bernoulli and Euler, with compound interest as a special case.
+In Tractatus de proportionibus (1328), Bradwardine extended the theory of proportions of Eudoxus to anticipate the concept of exponential growth, later developed by Bernoulli and Euler, with compound interest as a special case.
 Arguments for the mean speed theorem (above) require the modern concept of limit, so Bradwardine had to use arguments of his day.
 Mathematician and mathematical historian Carl Benjamin Boyer writes, "Bradwardine developed the Boethian theory of double or triple or, more generally, what we would call 'n-tuple' proportion".

 Boyer also writes that "the works of Bradwardine had contained some fundamentals of trigonometry".
 Yet "Bradwardine and his Oxford colleagues did not quite make the breakthrough to modern science."
 The most essential missing tool was algebra.